fallahn/speljongen/readme.md

 #### Speljongen - Gameboy emulator

-Originally a port of [Coffee GB](https://github.com/trekawek/coffee-gb/tree/master) from java to C++ for poops and giggles, while the CPU emulation remains mostly unchanged the memory emulation has been implemented slightly differently.
+Originally a port of [Coffee GB](https://github.com/trekawek/coffee-gb/tree/master) from java to C++ for poops and giggles, while the CPU/GPU emulation remains mostly unchanged the memory emulation has been implemented slightly differently.
 The interface, rendering and OS input handling has been all replaced with [SFML](https://sfml-dev.org) and implemented from scratch.